mbonto/XAI_for_genomics/README.md

 by Myriam Bontonou, Anaïs Haget, Maria Boulougouri, Jean-Michel Arbona, Benjamin Audit, Pierre Borgnat.

 ## Abstract
+Understanding the molecular processes that drive cellular life is a fundamental question in biological research.
+Ambitious programs have gathered a number of molecular datasets on large populations.
+To decipher the complex cellular interactions, recent work has turned to supervised machine learning methods.
+The scientific questions are formulated as classical learning problems on tabular data or on graphs, e.g.\ phenotype prediction from gene expression data.
+In these works, the input features on which the individual predictions are predominantly based are often interpreted as indicative of the cause of the phenotype, such as cancer identification.
+Here, we propose to explore the relevance of the biomarkers identified by Integrated Gradients, an explainability method for feature attribution in machine learning.
+Through a motivating example on The Cancer Genome Atlas, we show that ranking features by importance is not enough to robustly identify biomarkers.
+As it is difficult to evaluate whether biomarkers reflect relevant causes without known ground truth, we simulate gene expression data by proposing a hierarchical model based on Latent Dirichlet Allocation models.
+We also highlight good practices for evaluating explanations for genomics data and propose a direction to derive more insights from these explanations.

 ## Usage
 ### 1. Dependencies